-Unfortunately, due to the wild enthusiuasm (emphasis on WILD) with which OS8 has been adopted by WV owners, the system is unavailable for temporarily Tandy owners.
+Unfortunately, due to the wild enthusiuasm (emphasis on WILD) with which OS8 has been adopted by WV owners, the system is temporarily unavailable for Tandy owners.

-We recommend that only users with a sense of humour attempt to operate OSB as it does require some getting used to!
+We recommend that only users with a sense of humour attempt to operate OS8 as it does require some getting used to!

 Graham